 How to get there: Adirondack Trailways to New Paltz.
 Call Delroy Taxi at 845.452.1222 for quick transportation to the shooting range.

 Dance By the Light of the Bridge | Ravel Hotel | Long Island City, Queens

 Slip away for dinner atop a green-house glass enclosed roof at a luxury boutique hotel beside the 59th Street Bridge.
-Order the Red Dragon Rolls ($11), split a sesame-ginger skirt steak ($20), savor the Manhattan skyline views, and get ready to do the vertical hokey pokey as an intimate restaurant setting morphs into a cozy club hot spot that’ll do wonders for those winter woes.
+Order the Dragon Sliders ($12), split a Hawaiian skirt steak ($29), savor the Manhattan skyline views, and get ready to dance as an intimate restaurant setting morphs into a cozy club hot spot that’ll do wonders for those winter woes.

 How to get there: Take the N,W,7, E,F,G,V to Queensboro Plaza or Queensbridge.
 Call the Ravel Hotel ahead of time to set up complimentary shuttle pickup/drop off at the station.

 Pony Up | Bronx Equestrian Center | Bronx, New York